yohayt/Allocation-Problem-in-Remote-Tele-Operation-Online-Matching/README.md

 # Allocation-Problem-in-Remote-Tele-Operation-Online-Matching
-Attached code for the KDD paper
+Source code and other material for the KDD paper: Allocation Problem in Remote Tele-Operation: Online Matchingwith Offline Reusable Resources When Reject is not an Option